 Small, smaller, the smallest!

-Ditalini are pretty small and mostly used in soups. ditaloni and ditali are bigger and work well in creamier soups, for salads, pasta bakes and a number of pasta sauces including tomato, meat and seafood sauces.
+Ditalini are pretty small and mostly used in soups. ditaloni and ditali are bigger and work well in creamier soups, in salads, pasta bakes and with a number of pasta sauces including tomato, meat and seafood sauces.
 All three sizes can be found in two versions, grooved ‘rigate’ or smooth ‘’lisci’.
 Grooved pasta is usually served with heavier sauces and smooth pasta in soups or with lighter sauces.

 A little ditalini history!